Halligen: Langeness

 The Halligen are a unique landscape that impresses especially through their geomorphological formation and special ecological character.
 These islands in the North Sea are characterized by constant changes due to storm floods and tides.
 What makes the Halligen special is their low elevation above sea level, making them particularly vulnerable to flooding.
 This unique landscape also provides a habitat for rare animal and plant species that have adapted to the extreme conditions.
 The Halligen are therefore not only scenically fascinating but also of great ecological importance.

 The Halligen are also of great cultural importance.
 The residents have been faced with the challenges of living in this unique landscape for centuries and have developed unique ways of living and customs over time.
 The traditional Hallig houses, which are located on artificial mounds called Warften, are a testament to this adaptation to the natural conditions.
 The residents of the Halligen also have a special relationship with the North Sea, which determines their lives and at the same time provides their livelihood.
-This close connection to nature also shapes the identity of the Hallig residents and makes them a special community.
+This close connection to Nature also shapes the identity of the Hallig residents and makes them a special community.

-The unique landscape of the Halligen not only offers fascinating insights into nature and culture but also presents a challenge for the preservation of this special ecosystem.
+The unique landscape of the Halligen not only offers fascinating insights into Nature and culture but also presents a challenge for the preservation of this special ecosystem.
 Due to climate change and rising sea levels, the Halligen are increasingly threatened by storm floods.
 Protecting this unique landscape is therefore of great importance to preserve it for future generations.

 Formation and Characteristics of the Halligen